mattlyons0/DiceGame/doc/UITests.md

 ##### Game Controls
 - The bottom should contain the controls for the game (Roll Dice Multiplier or Dice Roll buttons)
 - There should be a label at the top of stating which player's turn it is.
 This label should switch in accordance to the logic after each player's turn.
+- The player's turn label should be the same color as the scoreboard text for that player and the player's ball
+- The player's turn label should have a black background if needed for visibility.
 - When Roll Dice Multiplier is clicked 1-6 dice buttons should appear with the label 'Roll'
 - Upon clicking any of these buttons, in any given order, the Distance From Hole should be subtracted by the amount displayed on the die
 - The amount displayed should be a picture of a die with the given roll on it.
 This roll should be a value of 0-6 inclusive.
 A zero roll is seen is a missed swing (and visualized with a blank die).